pauleveritt/pauleveritt.github.io/src/productive/debugging/index.rst

 Debugging
 =========

 PyCharm's graphical debugger is a key productivity feature.
-In some respects,
+For some, the benefit it provides when chasing bugs makes it worthwhile to always run under the debugger first.

+In this section we have four steps of development that we use to show the major features of debugging Python code using PyCharm.

 Tasks
 =====